Transferring to 4-Year Institutions

 If you met the scholarship requirement in high school, but did not satisfy the 15-course subject requirement, you must take transferable college courses in the missing subjects, earn a grade of C or better in each required course and have an overall 2.0 GPA in all transferable coursework to be eligible to transfer (a 2.8 GPA is required for nonresidents).

-Completion of the IGETC will permit a student to transfer from Mt.
-SAC to a campus in either the University of California (UC) system or California State University (CSU) without the need, after transfer, to take additional lower-division general education courses to satisfy university general education requirements.
-It should be noted that completion of the IGETC is not an admission requirement for transfer to UC or CSU, nor is it the only way to fulfill the lower-division general education requirements of UC or CSU prior to transfer.
-Students pursuing majors that require extensive lower-division preparation may not find the IGETC option to be advantageous (i.e. Engineering, Sciences).
+Completion of the Cal-GETC will permit a student to transfer from Mt.
+SAC to a University of California (UC) or California State University (CSU) campus generally without the need, after transfer, to complete additional lower-division general education (GE) courses/requirements.
+However, some individual colleges and majors within UC campuses do not accept or recommend Cal-GETC to fulfill all GE requirements.
+Students pursuing majors that require extensive lower-division preparation may not find the Cal-GETC option to be advantageous (i.e. Engineering, Sciences).
+Consult a counselor and ASSIST for details.
+Completion of the Cal-GETC is not an admission requirement for transfer to UC or CSU, nor is it the only way to fulfill UC and CSU lower-division GE requirements prior to transfer.

-Students beginning Fall 2024 must follow 2024-2025 IGETC requirements.
+Students beginning Fall 2025 must follow 2025-2026 Cal-GETC requirements.
 Courses are approved for the academic year in which they were completed.

 Course Prefix Course Name Units